H-bridge: General

 H-bridges are available as integrated circuits, or can be built from discrete components.

 The term H-bridge is derived from the typical graphical representation of such a circuit.
 An H-bridge is built with four switches (solid-state or mechanical).
 When the switches S1 and S4 (according to the first figure) are closed (and S2 and S3 are open) a positive voltage is applied across the motor.
 By opening S1 and S4 switches and closing S2 and S3 switches, this voltage is reversed, allowing reverse operation of the motor.

 Using the nomenclature above, the switches S1 and S2 should never be closed at the same time, as this would cause a short circuit on the input voltage source.
 The same applies to the switches S3 and S4.
 This condition is known as shoot-through.

 Common usage

-H bridge is used to supply power to a two terminal device.
+An H-bridge is used to supply power to a two terminal device.
 By proper arrangement of the switches, the polarity of the power to the device can be changed.
-Two examples are discussed below, DC motor Driver and transformer of switching regulator.
-Note that, not all of the case of switching condition is safe.
-The "short"(see below in "DC motor driver" section) cases are dangerous to the power source and to the switches.
+Two examples are discussed below: DC motor Driver, and transformer for a switching regulator.
+Note that not every switching configuration is safe; the "short"(see below in "DC motor driver" section) cases are dangerous to the power source and to the switches.